Hijri-Gregorian Converter 2026: Get Today’s Islamic Date Instantly

 Religious Observances

-As such, the Hijri calendar is crucial in determining today’s date (Islamic date today) or (Arabic date today) and marking key religious observances such as:
+As such, the Islamic Hijri Date is crucial in determining today’s date (Islamic date today) or (Arabic date today) and marking key religious observances such as:

 - Eid ul-Fitr and Eid ul-Adha: Both significant Islamic celebrations follow Hijri dates.